 I was excited when the National Museum of the American Indian approached the National Postal Museum to co-sponsor a virtual exhibit on post office murals focused on the American Indian.
-We had taken a similar approach in 2001 in developing the successful virtual stamp exhibit, The American Indian in Stamps: Profiles in Leadership Accomplishments and Culture Celebration.
+We had taken a similar approach in 2001 in developing the successful virtual stamp exhibition, The American Indian in Stamps: Profiles in Leadership Accomplishments and Culture Celebration.

 Post office murals were actually executed by artists working for the Section of Fine Arts.
 Commonly known as "the Section," it was established in 1934 and administered by the Procurement Division of the Treasury Department.
 Headed by Edward Bruce, a former lawyer, businessman, and artist, the Section's main function was to select art of high quality to decorate public buildings, including post offices, if funding was available, thus making the art accessible to everyone.
 The result was scenes reflecting America's history and way of life decorate all sizes of walls, mainly in post offices, throughout the United States.